owickstrom/property-based-testing-the-ugly-parts/src/slides.md

     - The specificiation was wrong
     - The generators and tests had errors
     - The implementation had errors (since its inception)
-* Next steps:
+* Process:
-  - Thought about the specification for a while
+  - Think about the specification first
-  - Thought about how generators and tests should work, rewrote them
+  - Think about how generators and tests should work, rewrite them
-  - Got minimal examples of failures, fixed the implementation
+  - Get minimal examples of failures, fix the implementation
 * Thousands of tests ran successfully
 * Tried importing actual recorded video, had great results!